twitter/finatra/source/user-guide/build-new-http-server/index.markdown

 ```
 <div></div>

-We could then register this exception mapper in our server:
+You could then register this exception mapper in your server:

 ```scala
 import DoEverythingModule